liflab/beepbeep-3-book/markdown/palettes/README.md

 ![A graphical representation of the `ForAll` processor.](ForAllFunctionSimple.png)

 We can identify in this drawing the quantified variable (in the grey box), as well as the `FunctionTree` that is used as the quantifier's function (made of the application of function `IsEven` on context variable *x*).
-In addition, note the consistency of the color coding:
+In addition, note the consistency of the colour coding:

 - the quantifier accepts a collection (pink) of numbers (teal), represented by the polka dot pattern; it also returns a Boolean value (grey-blue)
 - function `IsEven` accepts a number (teal) and returns a Boolean value (grey-blue).